Common Names

 Clinical Summary

-Flaxseed, rich in omega-3 fatty acids and phytoestrogenic lignans, has been used in traditional medicine to treat coughs, colds, constipation, urinary tract infections, and as a topical demulcent and emollient.
+Flaxseed, rich in omega-3 fatty acids and phytoestrogenic lignans, is used in traditional medicine to treat coughs, colds, constipation, urinary tract infections, and as a topical demulcent and an emollient.
 In clinical studies, flaxseed improved mild menopausal symptoms (11); and exerted chemoprotective effects (2) along with affecting moderate reductions in estrogens and androgens (24) in postmenopausal women.
-It may also benefit women with polycystic ovarian syndrome by reducing androgen levels (23); and flaxseed powder combined with Vitex agnus may help to reduce cyclical mastalgia (39).
+It may also benefit women with polycystic ovarian syndrome by reducing androgen levels (23); and flaxseed powder combined with Vitex agnus may help reduce cyclical mastalgia (39).
+Supplementation with a major lignan derived from flaxseed improved glycemic control in Type-2 diabetic patients (13).
+But it was ineffective in reducing hot flashes in postmenopausal women with or without breast cancer (28).

-Flaxseed ingestion can increase urinary lignan excretion (4) and the length of the luteal phase of the menstrual cycle (5).
+Flaxseed ingestion can increase urinary lignan excretion (4) and the length of luteal phase of the menstrual cycle (5).
 Because flaxseed has phytoestrogenic effects, patients with estrogen receptor positive (ER+) breast cancer should consult their physicians before using it.

-Purported Uses
+Purported Uses and Benefits

 Mechanism of Action